Black Cat Meaning: Myths and Facts Debunked

 Show of hands: Who has had a black cat cross their path?
 How many of you have been doomed to a life of bad luck?
 Black cats shouldn’t get a bad rap just because they look sneaky.
 In fact, they’re considered good luck in many cultures.
 In Scotland, it’s lucky for a strange black cat to arrive at your doorstep.
 In Japan, black cats are thought to help single women find suitors.
 There’s a lot of silly superstitions out there, but most of the world acknowledges black cats as cute—not creepy.

-Why Its Busted
+Why It's Busted

 Those statistics don’t mean that you should stay away from adopting a black cat.
 You shouldn’t choose an adoptable pet simply based on a photo; meeting the pet in person is the best way to gauge if he or she is the right fit for you.
 Your purrfect match just might be a sweet black cat waiting for you at your local shelter.
 (Not to mention, black cats are great for avoiding light hairs showing up on all your clothes!)